Measure the stair and purchase the stair railing

-The shallow angle makes it difficult to join the short and long rail sections with nails or screws.
+The shallow angle makes it difficult to join the short and long stair railing sections with nails or screws.
 And dowels or other joining methods require a furniture maker’s precision.
 So instead we’ll show you a simple method to join the two with fast-setting epoxy.
 Cut 2x4s on edge at the same angle as the rail and join them with screws driven at an angle (Photo 6).
 Then support the rail sections with the 2x4s as you press and hold the joint together.
 With 90-second epoxy, you’ll be able to hand-hold the joint together long enough for the epoxy to grab.
 Concentrate on keeping the profiles exactly lined up and pressing the rails tight together to eliminate gaps.
 Then leave the joint undisturbed for at least an hour.
 Overnight would be better, since the epoxy doesn’t approach maximum strength for at least 24 hours.

 To protect the wood from epoxy that may ooze out, wrap the rail ends with masking tape (Photo 6).
 Trim excess tape flush to the cut end with a sharp utility knife.
 Then carefully remove the tape after the epoxy has set for five minutes.
 The finished joint will probably require sanding to even up the edges.
 Do this after the epoxy hardens.

-Position the brackets and mount the railing
+Position the brackets and mount the stair railing

 Photos 7 and 8 show how to mark the underside of the handrail at the stud locations and how to use these marks to align and attach the rail brackets.
-Position and install two brackets first, one close to the top and one close to the bottom of the rail.
+Position and install two brackets first, one close to the top and one close to the bottom of the stair railing.
 Photo 9 shows how to locate the exact center of the studs.
 This is an important step because the rail brackets must be centered on the stud or one of the two top screws will miss the framing.
 Shift the bracket slightly if necessary to center it on the stud.
-If you shift the bracket, make sure to adjust the height to keep the top aligned with the mark (Photo 8).
+If you shift the bracket, make sure to adjust the handrail height to keep the top aligned with the mark (Photo 8).
 You may have to patch a few nail holes, but this beats having a bracket pull loose.
 Install the top and bottom brackets first and mount the rail to them (Photo 12).
 Then add the bracket under the short horizontal section.
-Finally, sight down the rail and straighten it before adding the intermediate brackets.
+Finally, sight down the stair railing and straighten it before adding the intermediate brackets.

 Be careful when you drive the screws included with the brackets.
 The heads will break off easily if you don’t predrill pilot holes.
 If you’re driving the screws with a drill, mount the bit in a magnetic bit holder to extend it away from the drill.
 This will give you more clearance for driving the angled screws.